advithialva/trolley/README.md

 # 🛒 Trolley – Online Grocery Delivery App Using MERN Stack

-**Trolley** is a modern e-commerce platform that allows customers to browse groceries, add items to cart, and place orders, while providing sellers with a comprehensive dashboard to manage products and orders.
+**Trolley** is a modern grocery delivery platform that allows customers to browse groceries, add items to cart, and place orders, while providing sellers with a comprehensive dashboard to manage products and orders.

-This is a **full-stack online grocery delivery application** built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).

 ---